vincenzocivale/blog_repo/src/data/blog/chief-foundation-model-cancer-diagnosis-prognosis.md

 ## CHIEF Model Architecture and Methodology

 The strategic importance of CHIEF's foundational architecture cannot be overstated.
 Its design is a deliberate departure from conventional approaches, aiming to create a single, powerful feature extractor that can be adapted to numerous downstream clinical tasks.
-This general-purpose philosophy directly confronts the key obstacles that have traditionally limited the utility of computational pathology tools.
+This general purpose philosophy directly confronts the key obstacles that have traditionally limited the utility of computational pathology tools.

 ![Overview.](@/assets/images/2025/chief-foundation-model-cancer-diagnosis-prognosis/overview.png)